 Features

-- Windows often priced lower than the previous ones.
+- Windows often priced lower than previous models.

 - Easy to install while maintaining a neat aesthetic.

-- Compatible with blackout blinds and mosquito nets.
+- Compatible with the blackout blind and the mosquito net

 Advantages